gohugoio/hugoDocs/content/en/functions/templates/Defer.md

 ---
 title: templates.Defer
-description: Defer execution of a template until after all sites and output formats have been rendered.
+description: Defer execution of a template until all sites and output formats have been rendered.
 categories: []
 keywords: []
 params: